emilyjspencer/Notes/React/README.md

 **Inline Styling**

-* Inline styling can also be used.
+* Inline styling can also be used to scope the style and make sure it only applies to particular elements
 * To style an element with the inline style attribute, the value must be a JavaScript object
 * Since the inline CSS is written in a JavaScript object, properties such as background-color, which normally utilize a -, must be written with camel case syntax e.g. backgroundColor